The Ultimate Guide to Pro Bono Work Experience

 Volunteers also get a unique view into the behind-the-scenes operating of the court system, as well as an insight into the lives of the thousands of people who face the legal system with no training or representation.

 PAS, like most of the organisation on this page, is always in need of keen volunteers.
 Legal volunteer duties include sending general information to clients and other prisoners, writing to clients, and responding to general letters from prisoners.
-Volunteers are expected to commit to one day a week for at least 3 months.
+Volunteers are expected to commit to one day a week for at least three months.

-PI is a London-based charity that investigates the secret world of government surveillance and expose the private companies enabling it.
+PI is a London-based charity that investigates the secret world of government surveillance and exposes the private companies enabling it.
 It litigates to ensure surveillance is within the confines of the law, advocates for strong legal frameworks to protect privacy, conducts its own research to enable policy change, and raise awareness about technologies and the law.

 RC is one of the leading charities in the UK working directly with refugees and supporting them to rebuild their lives.
 It runs a well-established Advocacy Network directly linking other organisations working with refugees and asylum seekers in the UK with the RC’s Advocacy Team.
-RC focuses its work into 5 main areas: asylum, financial stability, health and wellbeing, access to settled housing, and access to training/employment.
+RC focuses its work into five main areas: asylum, financial stability, health and wellbeing, access to settled housing, and access to training/employment.

 Volunteers are sought for an astonishingly wide range of activities, from interpreters to legal support staff to maths teachers.
 RC operates out of a number of London locations, including Barnsley, Croydon and Stratford.
-Positions are clearly advertised on their website but even if there isn’t anything directly appropriate to what you’re after at this point, we highly recommend calling your nearest centre and offering your services.

 Reprieve is an organisation committed to defending human rights, providing free legal and investigative support to people facing execution, rendition, torture, extra-judicial imprisonment and extra-judicial killing.
 Founded by the prominent human rights lawyer Clive Stafford Smith, they fight for their clients’ cases in courts around the world, currently working on behalf of over 100 people facing the death penalty in 17 countries.

 Volunteers in Reprieve’s London office are deeply involved in all aspects of the organisation’s work, from managing client case files, investigating potential future cases, answering phones, dealing with post, updating the database, working on press comms, or developing the website.
-They recruit competitively for specific vacancies rather than accept speculative applications, and all such vacancies are advertised on their website.
-You can also sign up to their volunteer recruitment mailing list, which notifies you when a position becomes free.

 One of the biggest law centres in London, this clinic specialises in cases of homelessness, possession, eviction, disrepair and asylum support law for people living within the borough of Southwark and neighbouring boroughs.
 They generally take referrals from Citizens Advice (see above) rather than providing a drop in service or providing general information for the public.